lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/setup-llm-model.md

 # Setup the LLM model

-Next we'll setup the LLM model and create the agent loop with a basic prompt.
+Next, we'll set up the LLM model and create the agent loop with a basic prompt.

 ## Load OpenAI API key